joepetrillo/eleventy-personal-site/src/projects/personal-website.md

 Next, I had to decide what static site generator I wanted to use.
 When I was searching I came across several popular choices such as Jekyll, Hugo, Gatsby, Hexo and Eleventy.
 [This website](https://jamstack.org/generators/) is a great resource for a master list.

 In the end I decided on using Eleventy.
-Since I was not using React or any other libraries/frameworks, I needed something that was good for simple "vanilla" sites.
-Eleventy markets itself as a "simpler static site generator" and as a "JavaScript alternative to Jekyll."
+Since I was not using React or any other libraries/frameworks, I needed something that was good for simple sites.
+Eleventy markets itself as a “simpler static site generator” and as a “JavaScript alternative to Jekyll.”
 This is a perfect option for a site like this one and for me since I am not familiar with Ruby (Jekyll uses it).

 Eleventy supports many different templating languages like Liquid and Nunjucks.
 I decided to get familiar with the basics of Nunjucks and found it very easy to work with.